vrikodar/P4ck3t/P4ck3t.md

 `no cdp run` {disables CDP entirely on a device}

 *Also note that by Default CDP sends packet every 60 seconds to look for devices so it might take a delay of 60 seconds for a Device to show up in CDP neighbors*

+*After CDP is disabled some Devices might take 180 seconds to disappear from the List*